-(ONR) are sponsors of the 15th Annual International Autonomous Underwater Vehicle Competition, to be held in San Diego, California at the Space and Naval Warfare Systems Command's (SPAWAR) Transducer Evaluation Center (TRANSDEC) facility July 17th through July 22nd, 2012.
+The Autonomous Unmanned Vehicle Systems International (AUVSI) and the Office of Naval Research (ONR) are sponsors of the 16th Annual International Autonomous Underwater Vehicle Competition, to be held in San Diego, California at the Space and Naval Warfare Systems Command's (SPAWAR) Transducer Evaluation Center (TRANSDEC) facility July 22nd through July 28th, 2013.
 The seventh generation SubjuGator AUV has evolved to not only meet the new challenges of the annual competition, but to engage in groundbreaking research initiatives.
-An overview of the current technologies integrated into SubjuGator 7 are presented in the following sections.